Peace, Justice, Progress

-Peace, Justice, Progress (Paix justice progrès; abbreviated PJP - Génération Doubara) was a political party in Niger.
+Peace, Justice, Progress (Paix justice progrès; or PJP - Génération Doubara) was a political party in Niger.

 History

 The party was created in 2019 by former general Salou Djibo, who had overthrown the current President of the Republic, Mamadou Tandja, in a coup d'état.
 Salou Djibo was elected president of the party at its first congress on 28 June 2020 in Niamey.
 It is registered as a political party on 22 August 2019.